 - Stock electing shares.
 Each share for which an election is made to receive only stock consideration (which we refer to as a "stock electing share") will be converted into the right to receive a number of shares of Midland common stock equal to the per share value divided by \$35.18, rounded to the nearest ten-thousandth of a share (which, as stated above, is referred to as the "exchange ratio").
-Assuming no adjustment to the per share value, the exchange ratio" will be 0.7604.
-However, if (i) the aggregate number of shares of Midland common stock issuable assuming that 35% of the outstanding Centrue shares were cash electing shares and mixed consideration electing shares (which we refer to as the "available shares"), then each stock electing share will instead be converted into the right to receive (a) a number of shares of Midland common stock equal to the quotient (rounded to the nearest ten-thousandth of a share) determined by dividing (x) an amount equal to the number of available shares minus the aggregate number of shares of Midland common stock issuable in respect of mixed consideration electing shares, by (y) the number of stock electing shares (which he refer to as the "available in respect of mixed consideration electing shares, by (y) the number of stock electing share (which he rate share smere of Midland common stock issuable in respect of mixed consideration electing shares, by (y) the number of stock electing share (which he rate share smere ash electing) and (b) an amount in cash equal to the product (rounded to the nearest hundredth of a cent) of (x) the per share value and (y) one minus the quotient obtained by dividing the pro-rated share amount by the exchange ratio; - Mixed consideration electing shares.
+Assuming no adjustment to the per share value, the exchange ratio will be 0.7604.
+However, if (i) the aggregate number of shares of Midland common stock issuable in respect of stock electing shares and mixed consideration electing shares would exceed (ii) the aggregate number of shares of Midland common stock issuable assuming that 35% of the outstanding Centrue shares were cash electing shares and the remaining 65% of the outstanding Centrue shares were stock electing shares (which we refer to as the "available shares"), then each stock electing share will instead be converted into the right to receive (a) a number of shares of Midland common stock equal to the quotient (rounded to the nearest ten-thousandth of a share) determined by dividing (x) an amount equal to the number of available shares minus the aggregate number of shares of Midland common stock issuable in respect of mixed consideration electing shares, by (y) the number of stock electing shares (which fraction we refer to as the "pro-rated share amount"), and (b) an amount in cash equal to the product (rounded to the nearest hundredth of a cent) of (x) the per share value and (y) one minus the quotient obtained by dividing the pro-rated share amount by the exchange ratio; - Mixed consideration electing shares.
 Each share for which an election is made to receive shares of Midland common stock and cash (which we refer to as a "mixed consideration electing share") will be converted into the right to receive (a) an amount in cash equal to the per share value multiplied by 0.35, rounded to the nearest hundredth of a cent, and (b) a number of shares of Midland common stock equal to the exchange ratio multiplied by 0.65, rounded to the nearest ten-thousandth of a share.
 Assuming no adjustment to the per share value, this means each mixed consideration electing share will be converted into the right to receive a combination of \$9.3625 in cash and 0.4943 shares of Midland common stock. - Non-electing shares.
-Each share for which no election is made (which we refer to as a "non-electing share") will be converted into the right to receive (i) an amount in cash equal to the quotient (rounded to the nearest hundredth of a cent) determined by dividing (a) the amount, if any, by which the available cash exceeds the aggregate amount of cash (excluding cash payable in lieu of fractional shares) payable in respect of cash electing shares, stock electing shares and mixed consideration electing shares, by (b) the number of non-electing shares, and (ii) a number of shares of Midland common stock equal to the quotient (rounded to the nearest ten-thousandth of a share) determined by dividing (a) the amount, if any, by which the number of available shares exceeds the aggregate number of shares (including fractional shares that would otherwise be payable in cash) deliverable in respect of cash electing shares and mixed consideration electing shares, by (b) the number of non-electing shares.
+Each share for which no election is made (which we refer to as a "non-electing share") will be converted into the right to receive (i) an amount in cash equal to the quotient (rounded to the nearest hundredth of a cent) determined by dividing (a) the amount, if any, by which the available cash exceeds the aggregate amount of cash (excluding cash payable in lieu of fractional shares) payable in respect of cash electing shares, stock electing shares and mixed consideration electing shares, by (b) the number of non-electing shares, and (ii) a number of shares of Midland common stock equal to the quotient (rounded to the nearest ten-thousandth of a share) determined by dividing (a) the amount, if any, by which the number of available shares exceeds the aggregate number of shares (including fractional shares that would otherwise be payable in cash) deliverable in respect of cash electing shares, stock electing shares and mixed consideration electing shares, by (b) the number of non-electing shares.